z1lc/zdone/README.md

 [zdone.co](https://www.zdone.co/) is made up of a few distinct areas of functionality.
  * **Todo system**: a forgiving todo management system focused on recurring tasks.
 You set up a prioritization for all the things you do, and zdone will use that prioritization, along with data on how overdue a task is and how much time is left in the day, to select the tasks that are most important.
 Invite-only.
+ * **Reminder system**: a low-touch way to consistently remind yourself of arbitrary thoughts over time.
+You set up a list of such reminders, and zdone will notify you via push notifications on a daily basis.
  * **Spotify + Anki**: an integration between [Spotify](https://www.spotify.com/) and [Anki](https://apps.ankiweb.net/) to help you get more into music.
 Read more about it in the [launch post on Reddit](https://www.reddit.com/r/Anki/comments/g0zgyc/spotify_anki_learn_to_recognize_songs_by_your/).
 Open for [registration](https://www.zdone.co/register).
  * **TMDb + Anki**: an integration between [TMDb](https://www.themoviedb.org/), [YouTube](https://www.youtube.com/), and [Anki](https://apps.ankiweb.net/) to help you get more into movies & TV shows.
 Invite-only.